 - In the United States, airlines require commercial pilots to have at least 1500 hours before applying for the job.

-- In countries like India and the Philippines, airlines may hire with mere 250 hours, but they expect pilots to have at least 500 hours.
+- In countries like India and the Philippines, airlines may hire 250 hours pilots, but they expect pilots to have at least 500 hours.

-Yet, in India and the Philippines, you will have to work for a minimal salary initially.
+Yet, in India and the Philippines, you will initially have to work for a minimal salary.

 It is not hard to fly an airplane.
 To qualify and become an airline pilot is hard.
 Operating a commercial jet requires years of flying experience and extensive aeronautical knowledge to become a competent pilot.
 Pilots need skill and confidence to take the responsibility of conducting safe flights.